jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 **Factory Function Responsibilities:**
 - **Configuration Assignment**: Assigns all configuration parameters when constructing the graph
 - **Graph Construction**: Builds the main graph and all subgraphs (Researcher, Expert) based on assigned configuration
-- **Agent Instantiation**: Instantiates each agent's LLM based on the provider and model to use.
+- **Agent Instantiation**: Instantiates each agent's LLM based on the provider and model to use
 - **Prompt Injection**: Loads and injects the correct prompt for each agent, including critic variants, when building the graph
 - **Tool Binding**: Binds the correct set of tools to each agent based on configuration
+- **Observability Integration**: Creates OpikTracer with graph integration for comprehensive monitoring
 - **Validation**: Ensures all required configuration and prompts are present and valid

 **Dynamic Graph Creation Flow:**
 1. **Entry Point**: Main script constructs configuration and loads prompts
 2. **Configuration Supply**: Entry point assembles the graph configuration
 3. **Factory Call**: Passes graph configuration to the factory function
-4. **Configuration Assignment**: Factory assigns LLM Provider & Models, temperature, system prompts, output schemas, and retry limits.
+4. **Configuration Assignment**: Factory assigns LLM Provider & Models, temperature, system prompts, output schemas, and retry limits
 5. **Prompt Injection**: Agent System Prompts are injected into agents when building the graph
+6. **Observability Setup**: Factory creates OpikTracer with graph integration for comprehensive monitoring
-6. **Graph Assembly**: Factory creates all agent nodes, subgraphs, and edges based on assigned configuration
+7. **Graph Assembly**: Factory creates all agent nodes, subgraphs, and edges based on assigned configuration
-7. **Graph Compilation**: Returns a fully configured, ready-to-run workflow graph
+8. **Graph Compilation**: Returns a fully configured, ready-to-run workflow graph with OpikTracer integration

 **Error Handling:**
 - **Validation Errors**: Missing or invalid configuration/prompt triggers clear errors.